 Gaining perspective on what others are experiencing with their retail meat quality choices is important to a beef producer.
 We tend to get accustomed to our own product and need to force ourselves to explore the larger world.
 That’s what this post series is about.

 We’ll focus on the New York Strip cut as the best compromise between flavor and tenderness.
 Grass-fed and conventional.
 Refrigerated distribution steaks will be frozen if unable to prepare b-4 exp. date.
-All frozen steaks will be defrosted in cold water .
-NYT Cooks “Cast -Iron Skillet” (“salt the pan, not the steak and flip early and often”) cooking method will be used to a 125 to 130 deg F internal temp.
+All frozen steaks will be defrosted in sealed packaging immersed in cold water .
+NYT Cooks “Cast -Iron Steak” (“salt the pan, not the steak and flip early and often”) cooking method will be used to a 125 to 130 deg F internal temp.
 Steaks will be rested 2 minutes on a steam-heated stoneware plate before slicing and tasting.

 Composite quality score will be calculated by multiplying a 0 to 5 Flavor by a 1-3 Texture score.
 Flavor has the upper hand here with potential of a Zero score.
 Why eat beef if it doesn’t taste like beef?
 Value score will be the Composite Quality score times 10 divided by $ price per pound paid.

 I recall these as being a quality product back in the 80’s and was curious as to the direction they’d taken since.
-Frozen in 8 oz pouches, $15 for 24 oz net.
+Frozen in 8 oz pouches, $15 for 24 oz net ($10/pound).
 Country of origin NOT spec’d.
-Brined up to 7% w/salt, sodium phosphate, dextrose, papain.
+Brined up to 7% w/water, salt, sodium phosphate, dextrose, papain.
 Cut not spec’d.

 The pre-cooking beef is a boneless rectangle unidentifiable as to cut.
 Surface and partial thru-slices (to tenderize?) appear randomly.
 Wet, “plumped-up” appearance.
 Totally saturated a half-sheet of Bounty w/surface moisture.